nextalksv2/Forsaken-Tools/README.md

 ## Basic configuration

-Each map has should have a be in a folder, which contains all of the map including its events and other stuff.
+Each map has should have be a folder, which contains all of the map including its events and other stuff.
 In the folder there should be 3 attributes, ``MapName, MapCreators, RenderImage``
 ![alt text](https://github.com/nextalksv2/Forsaken-Tools/blob/main/MiscAssets/MapAttributes.png?raw=true)

 ## Adding map creators/contributors